sveniu/ephemeral-storage-setup/README.md

 ### RAID

-The default RAID level is 0, aka striping.
+The RAID level is always 0, aka striping.
 This gives the highest IO and also the combined space of all member disks.
 More resilient levels don't really make sense, since the VM itself is intended to be disposable.
 It is still recommended to monitor disks and the apps that use them, to be able to quickly destroy the VM in case of issues.